alinawang123/covey.town/README.md

 Running the application locally entails running both the backend service and a frontend.

+### Configuring the frontend

+Create a `.env` file in the `frontend` directory, with the line: `REACT_APP_TOWNS_SERVICE_URL=http://localhost:808` (if you deploy the towns service to another location, put that location here instead)

+### Running the frontend

+In the `frontend` directory, run `npm start` (again, you'll need to run `npm install` the very first time).
+After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
+The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

 ### Setting up the backend

 To run the backend, you will need a Twilio account.
 Twilio provides new accounts with $15 of credit, which is more than enough to get started.